SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 "Fork on the left, Mickie," she said gently.
 "Knife and spoon on the right."

 Mickie.
 That was what they called me now.
-Lieutenant Thomas had given me that name.
-"Mickie would be at least one Irish Indian in the land that would become Arizona!" he'd said, and the soldiers had laughed, and that was my name now.
+Lieutenant Thomas had written Mike Burns in the ledger and then given me that nickname.
+"Mickie would be at least one Irish Indian in the land that would become Arizona!" he'd said, and the soldiers had laughed, and that was what they shouted across parade grounds and kitchens.
 Before that I had another name, but I kept it locked away.
-In the daytime I was Mickie.
-Soon I would be Mike Burns.

 I placed the fork on the left side of the plate.
 I focused on each lesson as if precision could anchor me.
 Here, what mattered was forks on the left and standing straight when the Captain entered the room and speaking English.